Issues

 Housing is a key challenge for Provo.
 Families are being priced out of homeownership, while students and single renters fill up homes in family neighborhoods.

 The root cause of our housing problem is scarcity.
-To solve it, we need more homes on the market, of all kinds — including rentals and student housing in locations where they’re most needed.
+To solve it, we need more homes on the market, of all kinds.
+This includes rentals and student housing in locations where they’re most needed.

 To promote homeownership, we need to address affordability.